 Akitas are medium-energy dogs that are playful, watchful and independent thinkers.
 Just like any dog, Akitas need a highly nutritious diet to thrive, and some experts recommend giving them less calorie-dense meals in their senior years.
 These pups need to get their exercise in every single day.
 If they are worn out, they are more likely to be quiet and well mannered in the home.
 Though they are prone to hip dysplasia and progressive retinal atrophy, they are known to live healthy lifespans of 10-12 years.

 They are broad and muscular and have triangle-shaped heads, as well as long and lean legs and webbed feet, making them great swimmers.
 They have pointed ears as well as pointed and short muzzles.
 Their noses are brown or black and their eyes are dark.

-- Shedding: Low, except for twice a year, when the undercoat will "blow" all over a house and cause owners to find clumps of hair.
+Akitas don't shed much, except for twice a year, when the undercoat will "blow" all over a house and cause owners to find clumps of hair.
 They should be brushed at least once per week.
 As with all double-coated dogs, how you clean the outer coat affects the health of the under coat and the dog's skin.

 Improper care of either one of an Akita's coats can cause hair to become dry, brittle, and matted, and the dog's skin to become sensitive.
 If you've never cared for a double-coated dog, schedule an appointment with a professional groomer to learn how often to brush, trim, bathe and clean hair, and how to take care of nails, ears, eyes, paw pads, behind, and tail.